-- Included: - Terms for "peripheral neuropathy" and related concepts - Terms for signs, symptoms and laboratory findings as described in the CIOMS definition - Autonomic terms (e.g., PT Autonomic neuropathy) and associated muscle findings (e.g., PT Muscle atrophy) were also included. - Excluded: - Terms related to peripheral nerve injury - In general, demyelinating neuropathy terms (e.g. PT Chronic inflammatory demyelinating polyneuropathy) are excluded. - Terms for neuropathies associated with other medical conditions, such as PT Diabetic neuropathy.
+- Included: - Terms for "peripheral neuropathy" and related concepts - Terms for signs, symptoms and laboratory findings as described in the CIOMS definition - Autonomic terms and associated muscle findings were also included. - Excluded: - Terms related to peripheral nerve injury - In general, demyelinating neuropathy terms are excluded. - Terms for neuropathies associated with other medical conditions, such as diabetes-related neuropathy